alvarez-pj/dbd-xp-meta-analysis-q1-2026/README.md

 - **Collect data** experiment list, product briefs/readouts, and metric definitions in one place.
 - **Analyze** whether DbD gains are associated with non-DbD order rate and other core outcomes across experiments.
+- **Inform** our evaluation of net incrementality through a robust, recursive meta-analysis of experiment results.

 ---